 As a dog owner, you must have thought that you’ve seen it all.
-You’ve seen all the terrible and somewhat disgusting habits such as butt-licking, slurping water from your toilet or even sniffing other dog’s butts.
+You’ve witnessed all the terrible and mildly disgusting habits such as butt-licking, slurping water from your toilet or even sniffing other dog’s butts.
 These are just some habits you have to deal with as dog owners.

-But the worst of them all is that day you spot your dog eating its own feces or poop.
+But the worst of them all is that day you catch your dog eating its own feces (or poop).
 Gross, right?
-The idea of such a thing is downright disgusting to human beings, but don’t start scolding your dog because of this.
+The idea of such an act is downright disgusting as a human being.
+But don’t start scolding your dog because of this.
 There are things to consider and actions steps to take to fix this.

 Why Do Dogs Eat Poop?

 When a new mother dog or her puppies eat poop, it is considered normal for reasons we will get to in the next section.
 But why do adult dogs eat their own poop?
-Here are the most common reasons for adult dog coprophagia.
+Here are the most common reasons for coprophagia in adult dogs.

-This reason for coprophagia, in a sense, is animal instincts.
-When your dog is lacking the necessary nutrients from its daily food regimen, it will find other ways to get those nutrients, even if it means eating its own feces.
+This main reason for coprophagia, in a nutshell, is animal instincts.
+When your dog is lacking the necessary nutrients from its daily food regimen, it will find other ways to get those nutrients.
+Yes, even if it means eating its own feces.

 Note: Studies have shown that when dogs lack Vitamin B1, they are more likely to develop Coprophagia.
 Looking for fruits and vegetables with Vitamin B1?
 Try feeding your dog some pineapples, cucumbers, tomatoes or cantaloupe.